 SimulationDeck Helps U.S. Army Installation Management Command Prepare For A Crisis

-Army installations, both in the United States and abroad, operate much like a city.
-Every installation, or garrison, has emergency services personnel, security, police, departments of public works, and schools.
-They are commanded by an Army colonel, but most of the support staff are civilian government employees.
+Army installations, both in the United States and abroad, operate like a city.
+Every installation, or garrison, has emergency services personnel, security, police, departments of public works and schools.
+They are commanded by an Army Colonel, but most of the support staff are civilian government employees.
 In some cases, electrical companies and schools are managed by civilian organizations.
-These combined elements can create a complicated, disjointed environment that requires a coordinated response in the event of an emergency.
+All of these factors make for a complicated environment and require a coordinated response in the event of an emergency.

-Because of the complexity surrounding such a coordinated response, Army Installation Management Command (IMCOM) needed a better way to replicate realistic challenges that could occur during a catastrophic event, such as a natural disaster or active shooter.
-The goal was to train and test garrison staff response capacities and capabilities.
+Because of the complexity surrounding such a coordinated response, Army Installation Management Command (IMCOM) needed a better way to replicate the many challenges that would occur during a catastrophic event, such as a natural disaster or active shooter.
+The command needed a way to create realistic training, with realistic challenges for the garrison staff.

 Army Installation Management Command (IMCOM) needed a better way to replicate realistic challenges that could occur during a catastrophic event.

 In the past, exercise objectives were either emailed or phoned in, and usually by peers of the training audience.
-This diminished realism and removed the realistic element of surprise, resulting in diluted training value for garrison staff.
+This took away from the realism and allowed the training audience to guess what was coming next.
+There was no real element of surprise and ultimately led to diminished training value for the garrison staff.

-Nusura worked closely with members of each garrison’s staff and the exercise design team to create realistic content specifically designed for the training audience.
-Each Army installation has its own set of challenges based on its physical location, tenant units, and structure.
-For example , an Army garrison in Germany would have to rely heavily on its relationship with local nationals for support during emergency response.
-Garrison staff also have to be prepared to understand concerns from local nationals, and must be able to provide bilingual messaging.
-By understanding the unique, inherent challenges of each installation, Nusura created relevant content to add value and realism to exercises.
+Nusura worked closely with members of each garrison staff and the exercise design team to create realistic content that was specifically designed for the training audience.
+Each Army installation has its own set of challenges based on their physical location, tenant units and structure.
+For example , an Army Garrison in Germany would have to rely heavily on the relationship with local nationals for support during emergency response.
+They also have to be prepared to understand concerns from local nationals and must have the ability to provide bilingual messaging.
+By understanding the unique, inherent challenges for each installation, Nusura staff created valuable and relevant content to add realism to the exercises.

-SimulationDeck was used in a dynamic and interactive way by testing standard operating procedures used by the Army’s garrison staff.
+SimulationDeck was used in a dynamic and interactive way and really tested the standard operating procedures of the Army’s garrison staff.
 By providing real-time engagement, the staff was able to identify information gaps that would lead to delays when informing the public.
-SimulationDeck enabled the staff to see exactly where delays occurred, and to refine processes to improve their readiness to address the public in a real-world emergency.
+Because of SimulationDeck, the staff could see exactly where the delays occurred and were able to refine their processes so that they were more prepared to address the public in a real-world emergency.

 By providing real-time engagement, the staff was able to identify information gaps that would lead to delays when informing the public.

-To date, more than 20 Army installations have used SimulationDeck for exercises.
-The platform has been used to train hundreds of garrison employees who are now more aware of the impact the information environment has on a real-world disaster.
-As a result, garrison personnel have refined standard operating procedures and communication methods to streamline information flow, thus creating efficiencies and greater communication effectiveness.
+So far, more than twenty Army installations have used SimulationDeck for exercises.
+The platform has been used to train hundreds of garrison employees who are now more aware of the impact that the information environment has on a real-world disaster.
+Because of this, garrison personnel have refined their standard operating procedures and communication methods to create a better, more streamlined information flow.

 “Fort Detrick was challenged by evaluators during a recent full-scale exercise by using SimulationDeck.
 This platform made the exercise realistic and allowed us to identify gaps that we needed to correct.
 The real-time ability to insert multiple injects on various mock platforms required us to really focus on our deliverables to ensure they were accurate and timely.
 Since being introduced to SimulationDeck, we have pulled even more public affairs specialists into our office and continue to stress the importance of up-to-date plans and operations that we can refer to in a real-world scenario."